 CCPA ENFORCEMENT GAP REPORT

-We analyzed every major company that publishes CCPA transparency metrics.
-They report how many deletion requests they received and how fast they responded.
+We reviewed public CCPA transparency disclosures from the first reporting cycle in 2020 through the 2025 reports published this year.
+Companies report how many deletion requests they received and how fast they responded.
 Not one can cryptographically verify the data was actually removed.

 * GLBA-exempt institutions typically deny more requests. — = data not broken out in published report.
 Self-svc = includes self-service tool usage, not CCPA-specific requests only.
-All data from publicly available 2024 CCPA transparency reports.
+All data from publicly available CCPA transparency disclosures; reporting years vary by row, from the first cycle (calendar 2020) through calendar-2025 reports published by July 1, 2026 — per-row sourcing maintained in our verification log.
+Adworth row reflects consent grants and revocations recorded cryptographically in real time on the Adworth rail — live today.
+Broker-side deletion enforcement (Removal Payload Engine) generates signed, legally cited notices; automated delivery is on the roadmap.

-All figures are sourced from publicly available CCPA transparency reports published by each company, covering calendar year 2024 (January 1 – December 31, 2024).
+All figures are sourced from publicly available CCPA transparency reports published by each company, spanning multiple reporting cycles — from the first (calendar year 2020) through the most recent (calendar year 2025, published by July 1, 2026); reporting years vary by company.
 The CCPA metrics reporting obligation applies to businesses that process personal information of 10 million or more California residents annually, as required by California Civil Code § 1798.185(a)(7).
 Companies are required to publish these metrics by July 1 each year.
 Some companies report California-specific data; others report all U.S. requests.
 Where companies include self-service tool usage alongside CCPA-specific requests, this is noted.
 “Verified?” indicates whether the company provides any cryptographic or independently auditable proof that deletion was executed — not merely that a request was acknowledged.

 Disclaimer: Adworth℠ LLC is not affiliated with any company listed on this page.
 All data is sourced from publicly available CCPA transparency reports that companies are required to publish under California Civil Code § 1798.185(a)(7).
 “Verified?” reflects whether the company provides cryptographic or independently auditable proof of deletion execution — not whether the company complied with CCPA response requirements.
 This page is for informational and research purposes only and does not constitute legal advice.